Home >> Industry

 Share - WeChat

-Determined to help their six-year-old son realize his dream of making a handmade silk quilt from scratch, Ruan Qian and her family transformed their apartment in Wuhan, Central China's Hubei province, into a makeshift sericulture workshop, raising 12,000 silkworms in their living room.
+Determined to fulfill their six-year-old son's dream of having a handmade silk quilt, Ruan Qian and her family hatched 12,000 silkworms and turned their living room into a makeshift sericulture workshop.

 Most Popular